16 Royalty Party Themes

 Final Thoughts

-As you can see, there are dozens of royalty party themes to choose from when designing your next party.
+As you can see, there are dozens of royalty party themes to choose from when designing your next event.
 These types of themes are not only perfect for playing dress up, but they automatically lend themselves to hundreds of unique games, activities, and projects.
-No matter which of the ideas on this list you choose, just remember to have fun, be careful, remember your accent!
+No matter which of the ideas on this list you decide on, just remember to have fun, be careful, and remember your accent!

 Peter